-Annual College convocation events update faculty, staff, and administrators on college finance, campus improvements, and construction progress.
+Annual College convocation events update faculty, staff, and administrators on college finance, campus improvements, and progress.
 Other mechanisms for participation of college improvement ideas can be discussed during department, committee, student leadership, department chair, and president's management team meetings.

-As institutionalized, college assessment follows a two-year cycle of program evaluation and review that is supported through Policy 306273.
+College assessment follows a two-year cycle of program evaluation and review that is supported through Policy 306273.
 Departmental assessment plans include specific goals, data, artifacts, and outcomes that are uploaded to TracDat and are accessible to the departments being assessed and the Office of Assessment, Institutional Effectiveness and Research (AIER) stores hard copies of all assessment reports.
-All College departments, whether academic or administrative, are tasked with their own assessment and ideas for improvement are outlined in implementation of assessment results.
+All College departments, whether academic or administrative, are tasked with their own assessment and ideas for improvement are outlined in assessment plans.
 Each employee of the College contributes to the departmental assessment plan as each position is attached to a course, program, or unit that is assessed.